The Mummy (1999 film): Filming

 Principal photography began on May 4, 1998, and lasted 17 weeks.
-The crew was unable to shoot in Egypt due to unstable political conditions, so filming began in Marrakech, Morocco.
-Marrakech had the extra advantage of being much less modern than Cairo, making it easier to dress like the 1920s.
+The crew was unable to shoot in Egypt due to unstable political conditions, so filming began in Marrakesh, Morocco.
+Marrakesh had the extra advantage of being much less modern than Cairo, making it easier to dress like the 1920s.
 The production set up two weeks before filming, taking down telephone wires and cables and shipping in period cars and camels.
 Locals served as extras for crowd scenes.
-After shooting in Marrakech, filming moved to the Sahara desert outside the small town of Erfoud.
+After shooting in Marrakesh, filming moved to the Sahara desert outside the small town of Erfoud.
 Production designer Allan Cameron found a geologic feature, Gara Medouar, where the exteriors for Hamunaptra could be constructed.

 A concrete ramp was built to allow access into the horseshoe-shaped formation, where the city was built from prefabricated parts shipped from England.
 A survey of the area was conducted so that an accurate model and scale models of the columns and statues could be replicated back at Shepperton Studios, where all of the scenes involving the underground passageways of the City of the Dead were shot.
 These sets took 16 weeks to build and included fiberglass columns rigged with special effects for the movie's final scenes.

 To avoid dehydration in the scorching heat of the Sahara, the production's medical team created a drink that the cast and crew had to consume every two hours.
 Sandstorms were daily inconveniences, and wildlife were a major problem, with many crew members having to be airlifted to medical care after being bitten or stung.
 Fraser nearly died during a scene where his character is hanged.
 The production had the official support of the Royal Moroccan Army, and the cast members had kidnapping insurance taken out on them.

 After shooting in North Africa, production moved back to the United Kingdom before completion on August 29, 1998.
 Here, the dockyards at Chatham doubled for the Giza Port on the Nile River.
 This set was 600 ft in length and featured "a steam train, an Ajax traction engine, three cranes, an open two-horse carriage, four horse-drawn carts, five dressing horses and grooms, nine pack donkeys and mules, as well as market stalls, Arab-clad vendors and room for 300 costumed extras".